-A close look at the past three halving events shows that a significant price rise usually begins after six to twelve months.
+A look at the past three halving events shows that a significant price rise usually begins after six to twelve months.
 Also, before a halving event, the price of Bitcoin tends to rise as investors anticipate a price rally post-halving.

-However, whether a price rise will occur during the next halving is not certain as the circumstances surrounding these events are not the same.
+However, whether a price rise will occur during the next halving is not certain, as the circumstances surrounding these events are not the same.

 Halving is one of the core economics attracting investors to Bitcoin.
-This is because, unlike fiat currencies that are bound to be inflationary due to their ever-increasing supply, Bitcoin is capped at a maximum supply and halvings reduce its inflation rate.
+This is because, unlike fiat currencies that are bound to be inflationary due to their ever-increasing supply, Bitcoin is capped at a maximum supply, and halvings reduce its inflation rate.

-Generally, the Bitcoin halving is considered a good economic model as it creates disinflationary pressure on the digital currency, helping it to increase in value over time (provided demand for Bitcoin continues to grow).
+The Bitcoin halving is considered a good economic model as it creates disinflationary pressure on the digital currency, helping it to increase in value over time (provided demand for Bitcoin continues to grow).